 This CSS code will select any input tag that contains the name 'pin' and the value '1234'.
 By injecting the code into the page between the <style> tags, it's possible to confirm that our guess was correct.
 If the pin was '5678', the selector wouldn't match the input box and no request would be issued to the attacker's server.
 This example does not describe the most useful attack out there, but it may be used to deanonymize users.

 This is another example of how such exfiltration may work.
 It is directly taken from Mike Gualtieri's previously mentioned work.

 Username: <input type="text" id="username" name="username" value="<?php echo $_GET['username']; ?>" />

 <input id="form_submit" type="submit" value="submit"/>

 <a id="aa"><a id="ab"><a id="ac"><a id="a_"><a id="_a"><a id="ba"><a id="bb"><a id="bc"><a id="b_"><a id="_b"><a id="ca"><a id="cb"><a id="cc"><a id="c_"><a id="_c">

 What happens here is that there is a username inside the value field of an input box once the page loads.
-This seemingly cryptic piece of CSS and HTML code can actually provide the attacker with a decent amount of information.
+The above code combining CSS and HTML can actually provide the attacker with a decent amount of information.